Tmsamaya/qa-api-automation-project/README.md

 -Confirm resources are created, updated, and deleted correctly.

 ![Happy Path Testing](./Screenshots/happy-path-get-request-1.png)
+(Screenshot: Shows the Happy Path on the Left and then organization of tests in the main window.
+Organized by Structure, Schema, Data Integrity, and Business Rules)

 ⚠️ 2.
 Negative Testing (High Priority)
 -Invalid resource IDs (randomized strings).